-Chloe Williams is a former intern at Spectrum.
-She is a science journalist based in New York City, covering health and the environment.
-She is also a graduate student in the Science, Health and Environmental Reporting Program at New York University.
+Chloe Williams is a science journalist and editor based in Yellowknife, Northwest Territories, and a former intern at The Transmitter.
+She writes about the environment and health.
+Her work has appeared in The New York Times, Hakai Magazine and Yale Environment 360, among other publications.
+She completed a master’s degree in the Science, Health and Environmental Reporting Program at New York University.

 Chloe Williams